 Creative cities encourage risk-taking.
 They celebrate their diversity, prosper through creativity and build vibrant, creative communities.
-Boldness is rewarded in creative cities; new ideas, art forms and media are constantly emerging.
-A creative city values artists, arts and art-making: the place of the arts in civic life is not taken for granted.
+Boldness is rewarded in creative cities.
+New ideas, art forms and media are constantly emerging.
+A creative city values artists, arts and art-making.
+The place of the arts in civic life is not taken for granted.
 Strong links between creative communities and the commercial world fertilise innovation and boost economic growth.
 Creative cities have strong identities.
-They are surprising and energising places where everyone can experience the joy of creativity and the sense of wonder imagination can inspire.
-The Melbourne City Council Plan 2013- 17 identifies specific outcomes under the creative city goal.
+They are surprising and energising places where everyone can experience the joy of creativity and the sense of wonder that imagination can inspire.

+The Council Plan identifies specific outcomes under the creative city goal.
 They are:

-- Artists are supported to present and work locally. - Artistic enterprises choose to base themselves in the municipality. - People participate in creative expression and attend arts and cultural activities. - A growing reputation as the centre for vibrant artistic and cultural life. - The municipality's cultural and natural heritage is protected for the appreciation of future generations.
+- · Artists are supported to present and work locally. - Artistic enterprises choose to base themselves in the municipality. - People participate in creative expression and attend arts and cultural activities - A growing reputation as the centre for vibrant artistic and cultural life. - The municipality's cultural and natural heritage is protected for the appreciation of future generations.

-The City of Melbourne 2014-17 Arts Strategy provides a blueprint for achieving these outcomes over the next three years and complements high level priorities and actions contained in the Council Plan.
+This arts strategy provides a blueprint for achieving these outcomes over the next three years and complements high level priorities and actions contained in the Council Plan.

-1.4 WHY AN ARTS STRATEGY?
+1.5 WHY AN ARTS STRATEGY?